js-cookie/js-cookie/README.md

     raw: true

-By default the cookie is encoded/decoded when creating/reading, using `encodeURIComponent`/`decodeURIComponent`.
+By default the cookie value is encoded/decoded when creating/reading, using `encodeURIComponent`/`decodeURIComponent`.
 Turn off by setting `raw: true`.
 Default: `false`.

 ## Changelog